-If you would like to receive a copy of this document in large print or in another format, please contact Dyslexia Action Training and Professional Development directly for assistance.
+If you would like to receive a copy of this document in another format, please contact the Guild directly for assistance.

 Copyright

 All rights reserved.
 All information and material contained within this document and the website it is accessed from, is copyrighted and the copyright belongs to Dyslexia Action.
 If you wish to apply for permission to use any materials found within the Dyslexia Action Training and Professional Development e-learning site, please contact Dyslexia Action at the address given in the materials or on the website.